latentflip/latentflip.github.com/cv2/index.md

 ## Education

 **The University of Edinburgh (2004—2008)**
-MEng Electronics and Electrical Engineering, First
+MEng (Hons) in Electronics and Electrical Engineering - 1st Class